lamberta/devkit-doc/api/ui/view.md

 ### style.clip
 1. `{boolean} = false`

-If set to `true`, child views will get clipped to this view.
+If set to `true`, child views will get clipped to this view's s boundaries.